SpinyN0rman/sophienorthroptech/content/posts/tired-tuesday.md

 title = "Tired Tuesday"

 +++
-Also didn’t set an alarm to wake up at a decent time.
-Also didn’t make time for breakfast for the first time in about three weeks - have been doing well!
+Didn’t set an alarm last night to wake up at a decent time today.
+Also didn’t make time for breakfast for the first time in about three weeks - had been doing so well!

 Big fortnightly food shop.
 Left fresh fruit and veg until last and ran out of trolley room.
 Andi assured me when I returned home that it takes a while longer than I likely think for people to become malnourished.
 Point taken.